jerhon/honlsoft-v2/blog/2024/2024-01-14-project-graph-traversal.md

 # Project Graph Traversal with the MS Build SDK

-A tidbit I learned this past week was a very convienent way to traverse MS Build projects.
+A tidbit I learned this past week was a very convenient way to traverse MS Build projects.
 The MS Build SDK has tons of gems when needing to work with .csproj or solution files.

 It really makes sense to use it too.